annekerachni/braingrowthFEniCS/README.md

 - Non linear elastodynamics (dynamics: consider high wave frequency model)
 - Discretization of spatial domain (FEM method) and temporal domain (generalized-alpha method)
 - Non linear solver: Newton
 - 2D and 3D separated codes to improve performance (avoid "if dimension == n" loops).
-But the architecture and parameters are the same.
+But the architecture and parameters types are the same.

 ## Usage limits
 - bilayer model